-ACCTG 480 (Honors seminar I) ACCTG 481 (Honors seminar II)

-★6 Accounting electives (see Note 5)

-★3 FIN electives (see Note 6)

-- (1) See §64.1.4 - (2) May be taken either in Year Two (Winter Term) or Year Three. - (3) May be taken in either of Year Three or Year Four. - (4) May be taken in any year except Year Two, Fall Term.
-Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting Honors Program. - Accounting electives may be chosen from any course with the ACCTG designator or any other course with Departmental approval. - b.
+- ACCTG 480 (Honors seminar I) ACCTG 481 (Honors seminar II) - ★6 Accounting electives (see Note 5) - FIN 430 - ★3 FIN electives (see Note 6) - ★9 in free electives (see Note 1) Notes - (1) See §64.1.4 - (2) May be taken either in Year Two (Winter Term) or Year Three. - (3) May be taken in either of Year Three or Year Four. - (4) May be taken in any year except Year Two, Fall Term.
+Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting Honors Program. - (5) a.
+Accounting electives may be chosen from any course with the ACCTG designator or any other course with Departmental approval. - b.
 Students planning to work toward professional accounting designations should, in addition to the requirements of the honors program, consider taking courses recommended by the applicable accounting organization.
 See §62.1.6 for contact information for the Accounting organizations. - c.
-While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after degree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department - (6) FIN electives may be chosen from any course with the FIN designator.
+While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after degree students or students with special scheduling problems may take an accounting course and its prerequisites concurrently with permission of the Department Chair. - (6) FIN electives may be chosen from any course with the FIN designator.
+ACCTG 432 may be included as a FIN elective.